Ali Sethi: 2011–2017: Early career and work in Coke Studio Pakistan

 In February 2015, Sethi released his first music video for the single "Kithay Nain Na Jori" at the Karachi Literature Festival.
 The video featured Sethi and starred Sania Saeed, Adnan Siddiqui, and Mira Sethi and the song was meant as a tribute to Pakistani folk singer Reshma.
 On February 5, 2016, Sethi released his original single "Mahi Mera" featuring farmer-turned-folk singer Jamaldin, which was critically well received.
 The video was directed by Umar Riaz and was shot entirely in Jamaldin's and Sethi's ancestral villages, Hussaingarh and Shergarh respectively.

 In 2017, Sethi featured in the track "Aaja" with Riz Ahmed and Heems and Redinho of the Swet Shop Boys as a tribute to Qandeel Baloch.
 That year, Sethi also collaborated with Pakistani-American artist Shahzia Sikander and Pulitzer Prize-winning composer Du Yun on Disruption as Rapture, a multimedia work housed in the permanent collection of the Philadelphia Museum of Art.
 The same year, he sang the song "Chan Kithan," a reinterpretation of a Punjabi folk song.
 Sethi also co-produced and co-directed the music video for the song.
 The musical arrangement combined a traditional folk ditty from rural Punjab with electronica and indie-rock to create what Sethi described as "Punjabi Gothic music."
 The music video is based on a retelling of the Cinderella story which takes place in contemporary Pakistan.
 The song received praise for combining "the ethos of Saraiki language with urban longing" and for fusing various styles and techniques of arrangement.

 In December 2017, Sethi collaborated with American dhol player Sunny Jain on a project called Resident Alien and performed renditions of seven folk songs in Joe's Pub in New York.

-2018–2019: Original music and collaboration with Noah Georgeson
+2018–2019: Original music, collaboration with Noah Georgeson, and Harvard talks

 Sethi recorded a romantic ballad "Yunhi Rastay Mai" for the 2018 film Saat Din Mohabbat In.
 Sethi collaborated with Red Baraat on the song "Kala Mukhra" (a reworking of the traditional "Gora Mukhra").
 On June 28, 2018, Sethi released "Waasta" (co-written by Sethi, featuring rapper Faris Shafi), and renditions of "Dil Karda Ay" and "Agar Tum Mil Jao" for season three of music series Cornetto Pop Rock with Quratulain Balouch.